eugenebelieve/report-handler/README.md

 You can now view your application on localhost:3000
 ```

-### To retrieve all reports data
+### To generate new reports data

 ```
-# Make API call directly from browser :
+# Make an API call directly from your browser to :
 http://localhost:8000/newReport
 ```